-- Proposal to prohibit the use of TBD Disclosure Forms for Community-Driven Community Solar projects - Proposed updates to information to submit related to projects with batteries - Proposed updates to signature requirements on site control documentation - New information regarding the publishing of disciplinary decisions made by Program - New information on the Public Schools anchor tenant waiver - New information on the MES waiver - General reordering and clarifying of information - Shifting of listed requirements, waivers, attestations, etc. into appendices
+- Proposal to prohibit the use of TBD Disclosure Forms for Community-Driven Community Solar projects - Proposed updates to information to submit related to projects with batteries - New information regarding the publishing of disciplinary decisions made by Program - New information on the Public Schools anchor tenant waiver - New information on the MES waiver - General reordering and clarifying of information - Shifting of listed requirements, waivers, attestations, etc. into appendices - Updates to the EEC category to conform with the ICC's Order on Rehearing dated May 4, 2023

-1 Referred to in the law as the "Adjustable Block Program," Illinois Shines was created pursuant to Section 1-75(c)(1) of the Illinois Power Agency Act.
+1Referred to in the law as the "Adjustable Block Program," Illinois Shines was created pursuant to Section 1-75(c)(1) of the Illinois Power Agency Act.